-In line with the Cabinet Decision, a proposal for funding request for development of a national policy framework in due consultation with all the cencerned stakeholders for gradual phase down of production and consumption of HFCs and the national strategy for phasedown of HFCs including framework for licensing and reporting obligations has been developed in cooperation with UNEP.
+In line with the Cabinet Decision, a proposal for funding request for development of a national policy framework in due consultation with all the concerned stakeholders for gradual phase down of production and consumption of HFCs and the national strategy for phasedown of HFCs including framework for licensing and reporting obligations has been developed in cooperation with UNEP.
 The MOEF&CC has appointed UNEP as the implementing agency or enabling activities under the Kigali Amendment.
-The proposal has been submitted to the Multilateral Fund Secretariat for placing before the Executive Committee for consideration and approval.